 The Martin Luther King Day of Service is open to the Rutgers–Camden community.
 Students, faculty, staff, alumni, and community members are welcome to participate.

+Registration is limited based on the number of available projects.
 Service site placements are subject to change.
-We cannot guarantee placements, so please contact Chris Countryman at firstname.lastname@example.org if you are planning to bring a large group.
+We cannot guarantee placements, especially if an individual or group does not register in advance.
+Please contact Chris Countryman if you are planning to bring a large group.

 Schedule for the Day

 8:30 a.m.
 Program Begins

 Noon Buses begin to pick up from project sites